raspberrypilearning/getting-started-with-picamera/en/step_6.md

 Now use the Camera Module and Python to take some still pictures.

-- Amend your code to add a `camera.capture()` line:
+Picamera2 has a very convenient function (`start_and_capture_file`) for capturing images.

     ```python
-    camera.start_preview()
-    sleep(5)
-    camera.capture('/home/pi/Desktop/image.jpg')
-    camera.stop_preview()
+    from picamera2 import Picamera2

+    picam2 = Picamera2()
+    picam2.start_and_capture_file("newimage.jpg")
+    picam2.stop_preview()
     ```

-    **Note:** it's important to `sleep` for at least two seconds before capturing an image, because this gives the camera's sensor time to sense the light levels.

-- Run the code.
+- Run the code

-You should see the camera preview open for five seconds, and then a still picture should be captured.
-As the picture is being taken, you can see the preview briefly adjust to a different resolution.

-Your new image should be saved to the Desktop.

-- Now add a loop to take five pictures in a row:
+A preview window will open.
+Your file will appear on your Desktop
+The preview will close.

+You can also use `start_and_capture_files` to capture multiple images.

+This code captures three images and uses a 0.5 second delay between each image.

+- Amend your code:

     ```python
-    camera.start_preview()
-    for i in range(5):
-        sleep(5)
-        camera.capture('/home/pi/Desktop/image%s.jpg' % i)
-    camera.stop_preview()
+    picam2.start_and_capture_files("sequence{:d}.jpg", num_files=3, delay=0.5)
     ```

-    The variable `i` counts how many times the loop has run, from `0` to `4`.
-Therefore, the images get saved as `image0.jpg`, `image1.jpg`, and so on.

-- Run the code again and hold the Camera Module in position.
+- Run the code again

 The camera should take one picture every five seconds.
-Once the fifth picture is taken, the preview closes.
+Once the third picture is taken, the preview closes.

-- Look at your Desktop to find the five new pictures.
+- Look at your Desktop to find the three new pictures.